Is a Master’s in Legal Studies for You?

-Individuals who pursue careers in legal studies must be highly organized, great communicators, and avid learners.
-A degree in legal studies doesn’t necessarily prepare you to become a lawyer, nor will it ready you for the bar exam.
-Rather, paralegals and legal assistants work hard to support lawyers, including maintaining and organizing files, conducting legal research, and drafting important documents.
+Highly organized, great communicators make great legal studies majors.
+A degree in legal studies doesn’t prepare you to become a lawyer, but rather, a paralegal or legal assistant.
+Theses professions support legal teams by maintaining and organizing files, conducting legal research, and drafting important documents.

 With the rise of degree offerings in legal studies, it can be difficult to decide which program is best for you.
 Should you attend online or on-campus?
 Should you choose a concentration?
 Now that you’ve made the decision to earn a degree in legal studies, plenty of other decisions will follow.
 Luckily, we’re here to help!